nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `clear`

-### Creating a group of students: `group`
+### Creating a group: `addgroup`

-Creates a group of students with the given group name and the list of students
+Creates a group with the given group name so that students can be added into it.

-Format: `group GROUPNAME STUDENT1 STUDENT2 ...
-STUDENTN`
+Format: `addgroup GROUPNAME`

 * Creates a group with the specified `GROUPNAME`.
-* Adds the following students arguments, `STUDENT1 STUDENT2 ...
-STUDENTN` into the created group.

 Examples:
-* `group CS2103T BrianCheong JunWei Erin ZhiHao JiaXian` creates a group CS2103T with BrianCheong JunWei Erin ZhiHao and JiaXian in the group.
+* `addgroup CS2103T` creates a group called CS2103T where students can be added into.

 ### Delete Group: deletegroup